BitgesellOfficial/bitgesell/doc/build-netbsd.md

 ### 1. Configuration

-There are many ways to configure Bitcoin Core.
+There are many ways to configure BGL Core.
 Here is an example that explicitly disables the wallet and GUI:

 ```bash